Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 1. The key points from the Mūlapariyāya Sutta (which we discussed in “Mūlapariyāya Sutta – The Root of All Things“) can be summarized in plain English as follows.

 • Any “perception/feeling of pleasure” is not absolute and is mind-made.
-The detailed explanation is a bit involved since it involves a good background of other concepts like saññā, vedanā, gati, and bhavaṇga.
+The detailed explanation is somewhat involved, as it requires a solid background in other concepts such as saññā, vedanā, gati, and bhavaṇga.

 • This situation can be compared to enjoying a magic show.
-We understand that a magic show is based on an illusion.
-However, since we get enjoyment from it, we pay money to watch a “good” magic show; here, a magic show is “good” if we cannot easily figure out the “trick” involved.
+We understand that a magic show relies on illusion.
+However, because we derive enjoyment from it, we pay to watch a “good” magic show; here, a magic show is “good” if we cannot easily figure out the “trick” involved.
 The thrill will fade if we can see how the magician tricks us.

 2. The Buddha explained that our lives are based on such an illusion on a grand scale.
 Even though we know that a magic show is based on an illusion, we would NEVER think of “pleasures in life” to arise from a “magic act”; the illusion is that good.
 It takes the efforts of a Bodhisatta through an incredible number of lives to figure that out.

 • This “grand magician” is nature (or how the world operates based on our defiled minds), and only a Buddha can figure out the “trick.”
-He explained that “trick” in several ways, and in my opinion, the best way to “see the trick” is to comprehend the Mūlapariyāya Sutta, i.e., how our “built-in” distorted perceptions fool our minds.
-Our minds automatically attach (taṇhā) to that distorted perception, and it turns into a defiled perception.
+He explained the term “trick” in several ways, and in my opinion, the best way to “see the trick” is to comprehend the Mūlapariyāya Sutta, i.e., how our “built-in” distorted perceptions mislead our minds.
+Our minds automatically attach (taṇhā) to that distorted perception, and the mind becomes defiled.
 This combined process issaññā vipallāsa.”

 The “Grand Magician”